SamCull/CodeHub/README.md

-# CodeEditor - Automated Coding Exam Correction Platform
+# CodeHub - Automated Coding Exam Correction Platform
-#### CodeEditor is a user-friendly platform designed for automated coding exam correction.
-This platform streamlines the process of conducting coding exams, providing a seamless experience for both instructors and users.
-With CodeEditor, you can log in, register an account, and participate in various coding exams.
+#### CodeHub is a user-friendly platform designed for automated coding exam correction.
+This platform streamlines the process of conducting coding exams, providing a seamless experience for users.
+With CodeHub, you can log in, register an account, and participate in various coding exams.
 The platform allows you to compile your code and automatically compare it to a predefined sample code, providing you with a score based on similarity.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Features
 User Authentication: Easily log in or register an account to access the platform.